shashichander009/soa/techincal.md

 ### Introduction
-After reviewing the MockBank project for scaling issues, I have come to the confusion that we have to move from Monolithic Architecture to Service Oriented Architecture.
-In this report, I will share the basic information about this architecture and how we can apply that to our Project.
+After reviewing the MockBank project for scaling issues, I have come to the conclusion that we have to move from Monolithic Architecture to Service Oriented Architecture.
+In this report, I will share the basic information about this architecture and how we can apply that to our project.

 ### Service-Oriented Architecture